evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 ## Exterior

+The Tesla Model S Plaid, with dimensions of 5021 mm in length, 1987 mm in width, and 1431 mm in height, falls into F-segment cars, also known as luxury or full-size luxury cars, represent the pinnacle of automotive luxury, performance, and technology.
+They are typically large sedans or limousines and are designed to offer the utmost in comfort, prestige, and advanced features.
 You can choose between 5 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 19 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).